-- In EFRAG's view, entities which do not issue insurance contracts in the scope of IFRS 4 do not encounter any additional implementation difficulty that would justify a temporary exemption from applying IFRS 9.
-Therefore, EFRAG considers that the issuance of material contracts within the scope of IFRS 4 is a necessary condition for the application of the temporary exemption of applying IFRS 9.
-As is explained in our response to the following question, the focus of the IASB on this criterion alone results in a scope that is so limited that it does not meet the objectives which have been highlighted in our general comments above. - Please note that the comments we provide in response to the next question on the temporary exemption are to be read as applying only to entities that issue material insurance contracts in the context of IFRS 4.
+- In EFRAG's view, entities which do not issue insurance contracts within the scope of IFRS 4 do not encounter any additional implementation difficulty that would justify a temporary exemption from applying IFRS 9.
+Therefore, EFRAG agrees with the IASB that having a significant amount of insurance contracts within the scope of IFRS 4 is a necessary condition for the application of the temporary exemption from applying IFRS 9 for both the widened "predominant activity" criterion and the "regulated entity" criterion. - Please note that the comments we provide in response to the next question on the temporary exemption from applying IFRS 9 are to be read as applying only to entities that have a significant amount of insurance contracts within the scope of IFRS 4.